 - Can play SteamVR and other PCVR titles

-Vader Immortal, while it doesn’t have you playing as the infamous Sith Lord, is a fun foray into the Star Wars universe.
-The Walking Dead: Saints & Sinners is another stand-out title; dispatching zombies, then realizing how badly you’ve let yourself get outnumbered is quite something.
+Then there’s Vader Immortal which, while it doesn’t have you playing as the infamous Sith Lord, is a fun foray into the Star Wars universe.
+The Walking Dead: Saints & Sinners is another stand-out title; dispatching zombies then realizing how badly you’ve let yourself get outnumbered is quite something.
 And Beat Saber, while it’s not billed as such, is a great musical work-out.

-There are also social apps, hence the Facebook integration, so aside from just chatting in VR, you can watch (paid) movies with other people and share your gameplay.
+There are also social apps and, aside from just chatting in VR, you can watch (paid) movies with other people and share your gameplay.
 Although we dabbled in some of these, none of them kept us engaged once the initial novelty wore off.

-On top of that, by connecting your headset to your PC you can choose from Steam’s library of over 5,000 VR or VR supported games as well as any other Oculus compatible titles – Fallout 4 VR, Skyrim VR, and Half Life: Alyx are all excellent and that’s just the tip of the iceberg.
+On top of that, by connecting your headset to your PC you can choose from Steam’s library of over 5,000 VR or VR supported games as well as any other Oculus compatible titles – Fallout 4 VR, Skyrim VR, and Half Life: Alyx, Star Wars Squadrons - are all excellent and that’s just the tip of the iceberg.
 There is a little more messing around involved in playing PCVR titles, launching Steam VR, and so forth, so given the choice of playing the Quest version of The Walking Dead: Saints & Sinners or its slightly prettier PC incarnation, we’d choose the former.

 - Available with 128 GB or 256 GB storage

-The official Oculus Link cable, used to connect the headset to a PC, is particularly pricey, however, considering what it does.
+Also, the official Oculus Link cable, used to connect the headset to a PC, is particularly pricey considering what it does.
 It’s five meters long, which is a reasonable length, but costs $79.99.
-The Oculus website suggests that this Anker cable is a suitable, much cheaper, substitute and we’ve had absolutely no problems with it.
+The Oculus website suggests that this Anker cable is a suitable, much cheaper substitute and we’ve had absolutely no problems with it.